Lithium-ion vs Lithium Polymer Battery: Which is Better?

 Part 2.
 Lithium-ion battery advantages

-• High energy density: Li-ion batteries offer superior energy density compared to other rechargeable batteries, providing longer-lasting power for various devices.
+• High energy density: Li-ion batteries offer superior energy density compared to other rechargeable batteries, providing longer-lasting power for devices like laptops and smartphones.

-• Low self-discharge: These batteries have a relatively low self-discharge rate compared to other rechargeable batteries, retaining charge for extended periods.
+• Low self-discharge: These batteries retain charge for extended periods.

 Part 3.
 Lithium-ion battery disadvantages